 - 1433 - 1434 (SQL Server)

 - 1025 (MS Scheduled Task Endpoint)

-If you have a specific requirement to use above ports, please open a ticket and we will be able to allow the traffic you require.
+If you have specific requirements to use the above-mentioned ports, please open a ticket, and we will be able to allow the traffic you require.

 (9) Web Platform Installer